-The new year has brought many new changes to businesses everywhere, including Arizona paid sick time laws.
-Due to Arizona Proposition 206 being approved in the election, companies statewide have been working hard to adjust to the minimum wage raise and increased Arizona paid sick time law.
-Arizona minimum wage was raised to $10 an hour and employees were given an extra 24 to 40 hours of paid sick leave each year.
+The passing of Prop 206 in Arizona created new payroll changes to businesses everywhere, including Arizona paid sick time laws.
+After Arizona Proposition 206 was approved, companies statewide have worked hard to adjust to the minimum wage raise and increased Arizona paid sick time law.
+Arizona’s minimum wage was raised to $10.00 an hour in 2017 and resides at $12.00 an hour in 2020.
+Additionally, employees were given an extra 24 to 40 hours of paid sick leave each year.

 What is Considered Paid Sick Leave?

 So what is considered paid sick time?
-If you are new to the business world as an employer or employee, Arizona paid sick leave is defined by multiple terms.
-“Sick time” can refer time that an employee needs to take preventative measures for their physical or mental illness or health condition.
+In Arizona, paid sick leave is defined by multiple terms.
+“Sick time” can refer to time that an employee needs to take preventative measures for their physical or mental illness or health condition.
 This includes taking time off for medical diagnoses, treatments, public health emergencies, or if an employee needs to take care of a physically or mentally ill family member.

-What the New Law Includes:
+What the New Laws Include:

-The new Arizona paid sick time laws that begin July 1, 2017, will apply to all companies regardless of their number of employees.
+The new Arizona paid sick time laws that began July 1, 2017 apply to all companies regardless of their number of employees.
 All Arizona employees will accrue one hour of paid sick leave for every 30 hours worked, and depending on whether you have more or less than 15 employees, you can cap their maximum annual accrual at 24 or 40 hours total.
-Any unused earned sick pay can be carried over into the following year, however, if a new employee is on a 90-day probation period they cannot apply the accrual.
-And lastly, this new law pertains specific employee protections that declare it unlawful for an employer to retaliate or discriminate against an employee.
+The biggest changes of the last two years are all COVID related, including childcare leave and precautionary sick time allocation for all at-risk employees.

 This law also allows the employer to pay its employee earned or unused paid sick leave rather than forwarding it into the next year.
 By providing early notice and verified documentation of proper sick leave use, businesses can avoid keeping track of PTO or losing work opportunities due to absent employees.